 The impact of Evans’ dedication and talent has also been experienced throughout the world, particularly through service with the Alpha Kappa Alpha Sorority in a variety of influential, key roles, including that of international president from 1994–98.
 She was inducted into the Michigan Women’s Hall of Fame in 2005 and has received the Capital Area United Way’s Walter A. Campbell Award for her continuing service that benefits countless individuals, shaping practice and policy in education, health care, social services and beyond.

-This lecture is a collaboration of the College of Health and Human Services and its Bill Burian University-Community Lecture Series, the University-Community Empowerment Center, and the WMU Academy of Lifelong Learning, a member-run organization administered by WMU's Extended University Programs.
+This lecture was a collaboration of the College of Health and Human Services and its Bill Burian University-Community Lecture Series, the University-Community Empowerment Center, and the Osher Lifelong Learning Institute at Western Michigan University, a member-run organization administered by WMU's Extended University Programs.
 It is a continuation of A Call to Action: Poverty Reduction in Kalamazoo County, a five-week series of forums examining ways to reverse the negative impacts of poverty and its correlates on the well-being of individuals and families in our community.

 Christina Puchalski, M.D., a pioneer and international leader in the movement to integrate spirituality into health care, will visit Western Michigan University campus and will present the College of Health and Human Services Bill Burian University Community Lecture at 4 p.m. on Thursday, April 3 in the WMU Fetzer Center Kirsh Auditorium.
 Her lecture, Spirituality and Health: the Foundations of Compassionate Care, is free and open to the public and will also be available as a webinar.